daydreamer111/daydreamer111.github.io/README.md

 # A daydreamer's website
-Just my small blog with some info about myself, my proijects, my hobbies and so on.
+Just my small blog with some info about myself, my projects, my hobbies and so on.